dsambrano/good_coding_practices/python-common_mistakes.md

 Using an empty list (`[]`) inside s function:

-Some [sources](https://youtu.be/qUeud6DvOWI) for other common mistakes
+Some [sources](https://youtu.be/qUeud6DvOWI) for other common mistakes like not following pep8.